Python Dictionaries are used to store data in a key-value pair. Dictionaries are changeable and it doesn’t allow duplicate keys.

 Check If Key Exists in Dictionary Case Insensitive

-You can check if a key exists in a dictionary in a case insensitive way, then you need to create a set by converting all the keys to either lower case or upper case.
+• To check if a key exists in a dictionary in a case-insensitive way, you need to create a set by converting all the keys to either lowercase or uppercase.

 mydict = {